Marcelosmbrrr/laravel-docker/README.md

 # About

 This is a docker setup for Laravel development and can be used with any of its versions.
+This example was done with Laravel 10.
 In addition, it can be used with Inertia and Livewire.

 # Development